-We completed most of the work set out in our 2004 Business and Financial Plan.
-We completed our 2003 Report - Volumes 1, 2, and 3 to the Legislative Assembly.
+We completed most of the work set out in our 2005 Business and Financial Plan.
+We completed our 2004 Report - Volumes 1, 2, and 3 to the Legislative Assembly.
 We also reported our audit conclusions, findings, and recommendations to each government agency.
-We could not complete some of the work set out in our 2004 Business and Financial Plan.
-We could not complete some of the work because of delays in receiving information from some government agencies.